thewca/wca-documents/documents/policies/internal/Delegate Probationary Status.md

 </div>

 ## Policy
 Delegates who fail to do their duties may be placed on probation.
-This is an internal designation which only the individual Delegate, Regional Delegates, Senior Delegates, Board, WQAC, WCAT, and WFC would be aware of.
+This is an internal designation which only the Delegate on probation, Regional Delegate, Senior Delegate, Board, and relevant committees and/or teams would be aware of.

 ### Probation Due to Late Reports and/or Results
 Delegates who submit late reports and/or results for two consecutive competitions, or Delegates who demonstrate a pattern of late submissions of reports and/or results, shall subject to the following restrictions.